Trail Run Project Logo

 This is a beautiful place for a walk, run, or bike ride.
 Wide trails, great scenery and open space with little noise other than the occasional school bell, river and birds.
 It is a very friendly space.
 If you do bring dogs, which are allowed, please pick up after your dog.
 It is important to keep this area in good condition and have respect for others.
 Thank you.

-In the winter time the area offers free Nordic skiing.
+In the winter months, the trail is usually plowed and cleared.
+The area also offers free Nordic skiing in the adjacent pasture, groomed and maintained by Gunnison Nordic (donations always encouraged).
 Those few intersections can be slightly muddy too sometimes.

 Need to Know